-Things have been so bad I nearly qualified to teach twice at postgraduate level.Watch
+Things have been so bad I nearly qualified to teach twice at postgraduate level.Watch this thread

 I think it does say something about me in better times that I had a PGCE at postgraduate level with occupational health checks and enhanced criminal record bureau checks and was offered another one about six years later.
 I think it should say good things about me in better and kinder times.
 I don't think in better and kinder times I would have struggled as much as I have and found it so difficult to gain any material wealth like accommodation and a car.
 Do you know that even six years after I passed my PGCE only 7% of the adult population of the UK were qualified to that level in anything, in fact you'll find medicine, dentistry and veterinary science at a similar academic level.